-(b) The ratings given are on a scale of 0 to 10, the value represented in the text being the difference between the percentage of people giving values 9 and 10 (Promoters) and the percentage of people giving a value between 0 and 6 (Detractors).
+(b)The ratings given are on a scale of 0 to 10, the value represented in the text being the difference between the percentage of people giving values 9 and 10 (Promoters) and the percentage of people giving a value between 0 and 6 (Detractors).
 Neutral ratings are considered to be those between 7 and 8.

-Monitoring of customer satisfaction indicators on statistically representative sam- to the previous year.
-Specifically, the perples of the entire Plenitude customer base centage of residential customers who give NPS stands at +22.2 (+23.7).
+Monitoring of customer satisfaction indicators on statistically representative samples of the entire Plenitude customer base also shows an increase in 2022 compared to the previous year.
+Specifically, the percentage of residential customers who give Plenitude a rating of 7 to 10 is 82.6% (+12.8 pp compared to 2021), while the Relational NPS stands at +22.2 (+23.7).